-As the Thames Valley Centre lies in the centre of the largest concentration of television technology manufacturing companies in the country, its membership has a strong technological bias.
-This is reflected in the subjects chosen by the Centre for its regular meetings and for its annual Technical Colloquium.
-Topics that impact the commercial aspects of television as well as reviews of major industry exhibitions are also covered.
+As the Thames Valley Centre lies in the centre of the largest concentration of television technology manufacturing companies in the country, its membership has a strong technological bias and covers topics that impact the commercial aspects of television as well as reviews of major industry exhibitions, which are also covered.

 Centre meetings are usually held at the Pincents Manor Hotel, Pincents Lane, Calcot, Reading, Berkshire RG31 4UQ.
-On occasions, Centre meetings are hosted by local companies in and around Newbury and Reading.
-These meetings are free.
+Thames Valley Meetings are nearly always free to attend.

-As well as an annual series of lectures on subjects of technical, creative and general interest the Centre presents an all-day Technical Colloquium and has a strong events calendar which includes an Annual Dinner Dance and local visits.
+As well as an annual series of lectures on subjects of technical, creative and general interest the Centre has a strong events calendar which includes an Annual Dinner Dance and local visits.
 Members and non-members are welcome at all events.

 Follow us on TWITTER!